 During the early twentieth century, the Union Benevolent Association continued to provide financial assistance to the city’s poor.
 Money given to the needy helped to pay for transportation expenses across a growing city, food, medical bills, and rent.
 Clothing was frequently donated as well.
 In addition, the Association’s workers continued to visit homes, providing moral support and helping the needy make contact with other agencies and fill out paperwork.

 In May of 1958, the Union Benevolent Association changed the method by which it administered aid.
 Instead of giving money directly to applicants who were in need, UBA became a foundation that distributed funds to other charities that had similar missions.
-Today UBA provides approximately $200,000 in grants annually to organizations that serve vulnerable populations.
+Today, UBA provides general and targeted grants to nonprofit organizations that serve vulnerable populations.